LuisMSuarez/Steganography/README.md

 For this project, I leveraged the [Microsoft BMP file format](https://en.wikipedia.org/wiki/BMP_file_format) which is an uncompressed raster image.
 I also wanted to code this project using C++ in a Linux environment.
 For my setup, I used [OpenSuse Tumbleweed](https://get.opensuse.org/tumbleweed/) and [VSCode IDE](https://code.visualstudio.com/), with the g++ compiler.
-I used the [BitmapPlusPlus](https://github.com/baderouaich/BitmapPlusPlus) library (MIT license), which is conveniently packaged as a single C++ header file, which is easy to use in your own project.
+For reading/writing the bitmap, I used the [BitmapPlusPlus](https://github.com/baderouaich/BitmapPlusPlus) library (MIT license), which is conveniently packaged as a single C++ header file, which makes it easy to use in your own project.
+This served two purposes: allow me to focus on my core logic and practice usage of open source libraries.

 The RGB pixels in a bitmap are a convenient container for embedding other content (text or any binary file).
 Each pixel is a 24-bit value.
 The caller can decide the "bitsPerPixel" or encoding density, which determines how many bits from the 24 bit pixel will be used to embed content.
 Selecting a small value, such as 3, means that only the least significant bit from each RGB component